 Eligible Students: Applicants must ensure that the students identified for NFLP loan support meet eligibility requirements: the student is enrolled full-time (6 credits) in an eligible nursing degree program(s); the student is in good academic standing; the student meets citizenship requirement' and the student must not be in default on other federal loans.

 Application Process: Admitted students who are interested in NFL should email their program assistant to inquire about availability of funds.

 - SONG-BROWN SCHOLARSHIP: This scholarship provides assistance to students in the DNP programs who travel to rural areas of California to provide clinical care.

-- STAUDENRAUS SCHOLARSHIP (CLINICAL NURSE LEADER): Students in the Master's Entry CNL program are eligible to receive funding through this scholarship.
+- STAUDENRAUS SCHOLARSHIP: Students in the Master of Science in Nursing (Please note: This is for the MSN Direct Entry option only) are eligible to receive funding through this scholarship.
 First priority goes to students completing clinical rotations at La Clínica.